Linking Actions To Profits In Strategic Decision Making Case Study Solution & Analysis

 5 C's of Marketing

-Collaborations consists of suppliers, providers and alliances of NASCAR.
+Collaborations includes suppliers, suppliers and alliances of NASCAR.
 NASCAR utilized to get pay check of around $15 million annually from Turner Sports.
-There are variety of cons behind this offer.
-For instance NASCAR needed to get approval from Turner Sport if it want to produce its Facebook page, twitter account or even mobile application.
+NASCAR had to get approval from Turner Sport if it want to develop its Facebook page, twitter account or even mobile application.

-1. Developing and Keeping Facebook Page.
+1. Keeping and establishing Facebook Page.

-4. Introducing multiculturalism at events.
+4. Presenting multiculturalism at occasions.

 5. Improving Client Experience at Tracks.

-Marketing Budget plan.
+Marketing Budget plan